Introduction

 Go to http://127.0.0.1:9211/ in your browser.

 As option you can configure exporter to run as systemd service.
+Consider using a package instead.

 Container